 Santa Clara District 3

 Incumbent Councilmember Karen Hardy is seeking reelection and fighting off challenger Christian Pellecchia.

 Santa Clara County Supervisor District 1

 After the county adopted new political boundaries last year through redistricting, District 1 no longer has the conservative strongholds of Almaden Valley and Los Gatos within its borders.
-Local politicos see this as an opportunity for progressive candidates to take control of a seat held by conservative lawmakers since 1997.

 Contact Tran Nguyen at [email protected] or follow @nguyenntrann on Twitter.